Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 1. Ransom letter

-- Yes, because nothing in life is higher and stronger than mother's love.
+– Yes, because there is nothing in life higher and stronger than mother’s love.

 Zhilin is able to spare the feelings of people close and dear to him.

-Kostylin wrote more than one letter, because he was a coward, he thought only of himself.
+Kostylin wrote more than one letter because he was a coward and thought only of himself.

-During his stay in captivity, Zhilin meets the Tatar girl Dina.
+While in captivity, Zhilin meets a Tatar girl, Dina.
 This image is not accidental.
-Dina in Arabic means faith.
+"Dina" means "faith" in Arabic.

 – What does Zhilin believe in? (in his own strength, in luck; he is strong in spirit.)

-- What does Kostylin believe in? (in ransom)
+– What does Kostylin believe in? (for ransom)

 Zhilin: